 - For Chapter 30, Chapter 1606, and Chapter 1607: You are required to use the Web Automated Verification of Enrollment system (WAVE) at www.gibill.va.gov/wave or call the Interactive Voice Response (IVR) number 1-877-823-2378 to certify your attendance and to process your monthly payment.
 Verification should be done on the last day of each month.

 - For Chapter 33: You are required to verify your enrollment each month via text message or by calling the Education Call Center (ECC) at 888-442-4551.
 The ECC will send you an opt-in text when enrollment begins.

 - Chapter 32 and 35 enrolled in a college degree program don’t have to verify their attendance.

 Important Information For Veterans

-- The SCC VA Certifying Official is only allowed to certify the student for classes that are required in the student’s curriculum program.
-Classes that are audited, are outside the students major, remedial internet/hybrid/self-paced, and classes that have already been passed or credit has been received from a prior college(s) due to a program evaluation will not be counted/certified toward enrollment for VA Purposes.
+- The SCC VA Certifying Official is only allowed to certify the student for courses that are required in the student’s program of study.
+The following will not be counted/certified toward enrollment for VA purposes:

 Veterans Services Policies